craftercms/docs/source/developers/projects/engine/api/groovy-api.rst

 All scripts are executed in a sandbox to prevent insecure code from running, to change the configuration see :ref:`script-sandbox-configuration`

-To create unit tests for your groovy code, see :ref:`here <unit-testing-groovy-code>`
+To create unit tests for your groovy code, see :ref:`unit-testing-groovy-code`

 -------------------------
 Create a Script in Studio